Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Abstract

 \section{Abstract}

 We explore the training dynamics of neural networks in a structured non-IID setting where documents are presented cyclically in a fixed, repeated sequence.
 Typically, networks suffer from catastrophic interference when training on a sequence of documents; however, we discover a curious and remarkable property of LLMs finetuned sequentially in this setting: they exhibit \emph{anticipatory} behavior, recovering from the forgetting on documents \emph{before} encountering them again.
+This behavior occurs even though the documents are never presented in context together.
 The behavior emerges and becomes more robust as the architecture scales up its number of parameters.
-Through comprehensive experiments and visualizations, we uncover new insights into training over-parameterized networks in structured environments.
-Code is available at \url{https://github.com/Agentic-Learning-AI-Lab/anticipatory-recovery-public}.
+Through comprehensive experiments and visualizations, we demonstrate a new mechanism by which over-parametrized neural networks can recover from catastrophic interference and uncover new insights into training over-parameterized networks in cyclically structured environments.